Guide & File is a new tool developed by the Maryland Courts to help you complete court forms online.

 After a judgment has been entered, the plaintiff or attorney may submit questions to the defendant to answer in writing.
 Those questions are called interrogatories in aid of execution.
 These interrogatories help the plaintiff or attorney determine any assets and financial resources the defendant has to satisfy the judgment.

 If the defendant refuses to cooperate and does not answer the written questions, you can use this interview to complete the form to request the court order the defendant to respond in the District Court.
+NOTE: A person may not be compelled to answer interrogatories (written questions) in order to enforce a money judgment resulting from a small claims action (amount sued for was $5,000 or less, exclusive of interest, costs, and attorney fees).

 DC-CV-031: I want to tell the court a judgment is satisfied.